HelloChrisWei/FantasticMall/README.md

 # FantasticMall
-A mall demo for practise.
+A mall demo for practice.